-5.8.2.15.9.2.1 Calculation of Expected Provision of SOR
+5.9.2.1 Calculation of Expected Provision of SOR

-The Expected SOR following a Frequency Event may be derived, as applicable, from
+The Expected SOR during the SOR Period may be derived, as applicable, from

 - 1) The Pre-Event Output of the Providing Unit;

 - 2) The Pre-Event System Frequency;

 - 3) The Time Zero Availability;

-- 4) The SOR Reserve Characteristic:
+- 4) The SOR Reserve Characteristic;

-- 5) The Time Zero Declared SOR;
+- 5) The Time Zero Declared SOR ;

 - 6) The Declared Governor Droop;

 - 7) The Governor Droop Demanded SOR;

-- 8) The Providing Unit Frequency /Capacity Function (if applicable);

-- 9) The Unit Load Controller settings, if applicable.
+- 8) The Providing Unit Frequency /Capacity Function (if applicable); - 9) The Unit Load Controller settings, if applicable.
 If a Unit Load Controller is in service during the Frequency Event the Pre-Event System Frequency and Pre- Event Output of the Providing Unit will be determined using the Unit Load Controller settings.

-5.8.2.25.9.2.2 Governor Droop Demanded SOR Calculation
+5.9.2.2 Governor Droop Demanded SOR Calculation